openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 # Introduction

 This specification extends OpenID Connect with support for presentation of claims via W3C Verifiable Credentials.
 This allows existing OpenID Connect RPs to extend their reach towards claims sources asserting claims in this format.
-It also allows new applications built using Verifiable Credentials to utilize OpenID Connect as integration and interoperability layer towards credential holders.
+It also allows new applications built using verifiable credentials to utilize OpenID Connect as integration and interoperability layer towards credential holders.

 This specification enables requesting and delivery of verifiable presentations in conjunction with Self-Issued OpenID Providers (see [@SIOPv2]) as well as traditional OpenID  Providers (see [@!OpenID.Core]).